ehee27/lambdaSES/client/README.md

-React frontend is just a basic form
-App.js contains my form code that triggers fetch request to the Lambda URL
+1. Our form collects the data and triggers 'sendData', which will fetch our Lambda URL and stringify the data.

-index.js contains Lambda logic
-\*\*\* ses allows us to write sendMail func.

-We're packaging up data from a form and submitting it in the 'sendMail' function within a params object
+2. Our Lambda handler will
+   A. parse the req.body
+   B. destruct our data
+   C. define our subject line with users's name

+Call 'sendMail' with our data. 'sendMail' sets a params Object.
+\*\*\* main 3 elements 1.
+Destination, 2.
+Message Body, 3.
+Reply Address